24 Free or Cheap Things to Do in Washington, D.C.

-Who wouldn't want to sneak a peek at where the president lives?
-A free White House tour does take some planning, though.
+A free White House tour takes some planning.
 Contact your congressional representative for tickets at least three weeks before your trip.
 Reservations can be made up to three months ahead, so book early.

-The Kennedy Center's Millennium Stage, designed to make the performing arts accessible to everyone, is celebrating its 20th anniversary.
-It's the venue for free performances daily at 6 p.m.
+The Kennedy Center's Millennium Stage, designed to make the performing arts accessible to everyone, is the venue for free performances daily at 6 p.m.

 The exhibits are always changing at this living plant museum.
 For no cost, visitors can explore the beautiful landscape of the Conservatory, the National Garden, and Bartholdi Park every day of the year.